'Game of Thrones,' 'Fleabag' take top honours at Emmy Awards

 "God bless you all.
 The category is love, you all, love.
 I'm so overjoyed and so overwhelmed to have lived to see this day," said an exuberant Porter, resplendent in a sparkling suit and swooping hat.

-Amazon's "Fleabag," a dark comedy about a dysfunctional woman, was honoured as best comedy and earned top acting honours for its British creator and star, Phoebe Waller-Bridge, and a best director trophy.
+Amazon's "Fleabag," a dark comedy about a dysfunctional woman, was honoured as best comedy and earned writing and top acting honours for its British creator and star, Phoebe Waller-Bridge, as well as a best director trophy.

 "Nooooo!" a shocked-looking Waller-Bridge said as Louis-Dreyfus smiled for the cameras.
 "Oh, my God, no. Thank you.
 I find acting really hard and really painful.
 But it's all about this," she said, her acting trophy firmly in hand.